 Millions of people around the world suffer from lower back pain, a condition that can affect motor functionality, posture, and quality of life in general.
-Traditionally, lower back pain has been treated with medication when the condition is though to be transient; unfortunately, painkillers only deal with some of the symptoms, and they could have common adverse effects such as straining liver functions and even creating dependence among many patients.
+Traditionally, lower back pain has been treated with medication when the condition is thought to be transient; unfortunately, painkillers only deal with some of the symptoms, and they could have common adverse effects such as straining liver functions and even creating dependence among many patients.

 Advanced surgical procedures that feature the insertion of robotic devices to correct spinal deficiencies are beginning to emerge in this regard, and they may at some point reduce the mass prescription of pain medications, but the involvement of chiropractors to treat back pain is something that patients continue to actively seek because it is a solution that works out in many cases, particularly when it is determined that the spine is out of alignment.

-Understanding Subluxation of the Verterbrae
+Understanding Subluxation of the Vertebrae

 In the United States, consensus by the National Board of Chiropractic Examiners defines vertebral subluxation as an anomalous condition that can negatively impact the nervous system and the lives of patients.
 This is a holistic view of subluxation, which the World Health Organization defines as an anatomical, and more precisely skeletal, misalignment.
 By virtue of their practice, chiropractors are interested in the effect that vertebral alignment and position has on nerves and the tissue surrounding the spine.